robinhertel/tfed/README.md

 with a stacked LSTM architecture is defined which allows remaining useful life estimation without the necessity of an underlying structural fault propagation model.

-Please see "README Predictive Maintenance Project" for the full discussion.
+Please see "README Predictive Maintenance Project.pdf" for the full discussion.